 Among Canada’s top names in

-private capital and investment banking.
+private capital and corporate finance.

 Our advisory board is comprised of prominent leaders and entrepreneurs in business and finance.
 They help inform and guide our firm’s innovations and strategic priorities.

 Alan Friedman is the founder and CEO of Rivonia Capital, a Canadian finance and capital markets advisory firm.
 Alan is also a co-founder of or investor in several publicly traded companies across diversified industries.
 He participated in the seed financing and assembling of these companies and has been responsible for facilitating various subsequent finance rounds post the going-public process.
 Alan is a South African qualified attorney and previously worked at a top 5 South African bank.

 Barry Vogel has an over-thirty-year successful track record building companies in the pharmaceutical, medical device and consumer packaged goods markets.
 Barry became president of Canderm Pharma Inc. in 1998 and took it from near bankruptcy to Canada’s largest cosmeceutical skin care company.
 Canderm was sold to Sanofi Aventis in 2010.
 In addition to general management, Barry has extensive hands-on experience in marketing, sales and business development, having negotiated dozens of successful licensing agreements.
 Barry holds an HBA from Ivey Business School and is a two-time finalist of Ernst & Young’s “Entrepreneur of the Year”.